-- " Fill in gaps in the commercial area.
+- Fill in gaps in the commercial area.
 Enabling shops on both sides of the street will help this area become a commercial destination.
-It will also help justify adding sidewalks on both sides of these streets. - " Expand the Neighbourhood Commercial Overlay eastward to include Seaview Ave., Locust Ave., and Starr St (unless these streets are included in C1.
+It will also help justify adding sidewalks on both sides of these streets. - Expand the Neighbourhood Commercial Overlay eastward to include Seaview Ave., Locust Ave., and Starr St (unless these streets are included in C1.
 See Downtown Scenario 4).
 These streets terminate in the downtown area, suggesting they are appropriate places to enable commercial uses.
 Like Summer Street, they are quiet streets offering a refuge from regional traffic.

-Pros Cons Quiet vibrancy.
-The updated Neighbourhood Commercial Overlay will enable more commercial uses near downtown.
+Pros Cons

+Quiet vibrancy.
 Change.
-If the overlay is extended to the east, it could attract more visitors to these streets.
+If the overlay

+The updated is extended to the

+Neighbourhood east, it could attract

+Commercial Overlay more visitors to these

+will enable more streets.

+commercial uses near

+downtown.
-Action 3: Apply the Neighbourhood

-Commercial Overlay to key Intersections
+Action 3: Apply the Neighbourhood Commercial Overlay to key Intersections

 Intersections are a logical place to locate commercial uses because they offer the greatest proximity to nearby homes.
-There are a number of prominent intersections throughout Wolfville that are wellpositioned to offer local shops and services to residents (pictured).
+There are a number of prominent intersections throughout Wolfville that are well-positioned to offer local shops and services to residents (pictured).
 This approach allows commercial buildings in a relatively small number of places, while the majority of areas would continue to not allow commercial uses.

-Pros Cons Limiting change.
-Limiting commercial to prominent intersections would lead to relatively less change for the majority of neighbourhoods.
+Pros Cons

+Limiting change.
 Limited flexibility.
-Only allowing commercial in limited places reduces the likelihood that there will be a match between an entrepreneur's needs and available locations, potentially reducing investment.
-Targeted commercial.
-Allowing commercial only in specific places could help create small nodes of commercial activity.
+Only

+Limiting commercial allowing commercial

+to prominent in limited places

+intersections would reduces the likelihood

+lead to relatively that there will be

+less change for a match between

+the majority of an entrepreneur's

+neighbourhoods. needs and available

+Townshield a survey surfal locations, potentially

+Targeted commercial. reducing investment.

+Allowing commercial

+only in specific places

+could help create small

+nodes of commercial

+activity.